Conflicts of interest

 The use of animals in research

-a) Against Breast Cancer fully supports the replacement, refinement and reduction of animals used in research wherever possible, and will only fund research that uses animal models;
+a) Against Breast Cancer fully supports the replacement, refinement and reduction of animals used in research wherever possible, and will only fund research that uses animal models when no viable non-animal alternative exists, that has been approved by a local ethics committee, that is fully compliant with current Home Office legislation or when animal welfare is ensured.

 b) Against Breast Cancer understands that some people may not agree with this policy and we respect their views.
-However, our responsibility is to people with secondary breast cancer and finding the most effective ways for supporting research into the condition.
 Any of our donors who do not wish to fund research which may involve the use of animals have the option of requesting that their contributions are not used in this way.
-Once made, Against Breast Cancer is legally bound to respect any such request.
+Once made, Against Breast Cancer is legally bound to respect any such request and any such donations will be restricted to non-animal research.

 c) This policy is in line with the Association for Medical Research Charities policy statement, as can be found here.